-1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall 001 as defined in Part VIII, and determined by test procedures described in Part I. C.4.a & b of this permit.
+- 1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall(s) 001 as defined in Part VIV, and determined by test procedures described in Part I. C.4 a & b of this permit DWQ's Permitting and Enforcement Guidance Document for Whole Effluent Toxicity Control, dated February 2018. - 2. - a.

-a.
 Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001.
 Such discharges shall be limited and monitored by the permittee as specified below: